As of 9 April 2020

-From the information gathered so far, people with a chronic medical condition like asthma may be at more risk of a serious Coronavirus infection compared to those without chronic medical conditions.
-The primary point is to do what you can, as usual, to avoid cold and flu; pay close attention to personal hygiene, wash hands regularly, avoid close contact with people with symptoms and obtain a flu vaccination as soon as possible.
-View prevention techniques here.
+The primary point is to do what you can, as you usually would to avoid cold and flu; pay close attention to personal hygiene, wash hands regularly, avoid close contact with people with symptoms and obtain a flu vaccination as soon as possible.
+In addition to the prevention recommendations on the Australian Department of Health website, you can find helpful information on the World Health Organisation (WHO) website here.

 What can you do to be prepared?